Gold in Virginia

 In the subsequent radioactive decay process, a beta particle (electron/positron) is emitted from that neutron.
 The neutron is converted into a proton by that beta decay, and an atom of an element with one higher atomic number is formed.

-In the alternative kilnova process, neutron star mergers within 1,000 light-years of our solar system could have created a high percentage of the heavy elements that coalesced and formed Earth and the other planets in our solar system.
+In a kilnova, neutron star mergers within 1,000 light-years of our solar system could have created a high percentage of the heavy elements that coalesced and formed Earth and the other planets in our solar system.
 A merger of two neutron stars could create 13,170,000,000,000,000,000,000,000 (13 septillion) pounds of gold - or even 13 times that total.

 all gold on earth came from outer space, and the gold atoms may have formed when two neutron stars collided